cloudera/director-scripts/preloaded-ami-builder/README.md

     PACKER_VARS="-var-file=config.json" sh build-ami.sh us-east-1 ami-26cc934e "test ami"

-# The process of the script
+## The process of the script

 This script can take several minutes, and goes through the following steps:

 1. Packer creates new security groups, keys, etc. as necessary.
 2. Packer instantiates a new base AMI image.
-3. The filesystem is resized to 30 GB.
+3. The file system is resized to 30 GB.
 4. The system is rebooted.
+5. Cloudera Manager is installed from the supplied Cloudera Manager repository URL.
-5. Parcels are downloaded from the supplied parcel URL.
+6. Parcels are downloaded from the supplied parcel URL.
-6. The system pauses for 5 minutes to allow the AMI's filesystem to sync properly.
+7. The system pauses for 5 minutes to allow the AMI's file system to sync properly.
 This prevents issues like truncated parcel files in the resulting AMI.
-7. Packer stops the modified AMI.
+8. Packer stops the modified AMI.
-8. Packer creates a new AMI based on the stopped AMI.
+9. Packer creates a new AMI based on the stopped AMI.
-9. Finally, Packer cleans up the existing instance and any created security groups, keys, etc.
+10. Finally, Packer cleans up the existing instance and any created security groups, keys, etc.

-# <a name="notes"></a> Notes

-## Missing tty for sudo

-If you see the following error while running this script:

-    amazon-ebs: sudo: sorry, you must have a tty to run sudo

-You are likely running Packer 0.8 or newer.
-You will need to add the `ssh_pty` variable under the amazon-ebs builder present in `packer-json/rhel.json` and set it to `true`:

-    ...
-    "vpc_id": "{{user `vpc_id`}}",
-    "subnet_id": "{{user `subnet_id`}}",
-    "security_group_id": "{{user `security_group_id`}}",
-    "ssh_pty": "true"
+## <a name="notes"></a>Notes

-## Root device locations
+### Root device locations

 For HVM AMIs, the file resize that occurs as part of this script expects the root device on the base AMI to be /dev/xvda, /dev/sda, or /dev/sda1.
 These root devices should be accurate for most HVM AMIs, but it's possible there are unusually crafted AMIs that use a different root device.

-## Preloading parcels and the DISTRIBUTION phase
+### Preloading parcels and the DISTRIBUTION phase

 When observing the bootstrapping process with preloaded AMIs, the DOWNLOADING phase of parcel activation should be skipped, but the DISTRIBUTION phase will still appear.
 This is because the